DAKiersz/DAKiersz/README.md

  <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.15.1/devicon.min.css">

 I am a platform engineer with experience and interest in DevOps, InfraOps, Linux and system automation.
-In enterprise settings, I use Azure stack to deliver amd present solutions that enhance efficiency of my peers and fellow teams within my domain.
+In enterprise settings, I use Azure stack to deliver and present solutions that enhance efficiency of my peers and fellow teams within my domain.

 ### :computer: Primary Tools & Languages